-Estimated FY 2010 Expenditure: Information not available.
+Estimated FY 2015 Expenditure: Information not available.

-General Expenses Associated with the Cost of Doing Business. -- Mississippi Code of 1972 (supp.), Section 27-7-17.
+General Expenses Associated with the Cost of Doing Business - Mississippi Code of 1972 (Supp.), § 27-7-17.

 Mississippi statutes allow for deduction from gross corporate income all reasonable expenses associated with operating a taxable business.
 These provisions are consistent with the concept of taxable income and are not considered to be tax expenditures.
-They include the following: Miscellaneous Business Expenses Interest Expense Taxes Business Losses Depreciation Depletion
+They include the following:

+- Miscellaneous Business Expenses

+- Interest Expense

+- Taxes

+- Business Losses

+- Depreciation

+- Depletion

-Bad Debts
+- Bad Debts

-Since each of these business expenses is outside the relevant tax base, no estimated fiscal impact has been estimated for this report.
+Since each of these business expenses is outside the relevant tax base, no estimated fiscal impact has been generated for this report.

-Charitable Contributions. -- Mississippi Code of 1972 (supp.), Section 27-7-17(h).
+Charitable Contributions - Mississippi Code of 1972 (Supp.), § 27-7-17(h).